AK391/gemini-gradio/README.md

 # Under the Hood

-The `gemini-gradio` Python library has two dependencies: `openai` and `gradio`.
+The `gemini-gradio` Python library has two dependencies: `google-generativeai` and `gradio`.
 It defines a "registry" function `gemini_gradio.registry`, which takes in a model name and returns a Gradio app.

 # Supported Models in Gemini